box/box-ios-preview-sdk/ISSUE_TEMPLATE.md

 ### Versions Used
 Preview SDK: // Replace with the version of the Box Preview SDK you're using.
-iOS: // Replace with the version of Node.js your application is running on.
+iOS: // Replace with the version of iOS your application is running on.

 ### Steps to Reproduce
 // Please include detailed steps to reproduce the issue you're seeing, if possible.